renpoo/TextHandling/README.md

 For the downloaded .pdf files, you can summarize their contents using the TextSummaries workflow.

 1. Place the PDF files you want to process in the `PdfsToSummarize` folder.
-2. Run the main Automator.workflow.
+2. Run the main Automator.workflow `SummaryPDFs.workflow`.
 3. The summarized text will be generated in the `PostprocessedSummarizedTexts` folder.